defi-wonderland/op-handbook/docs/stack/op-stack.md

 - **L1 deposits**, emitted by the Portal contract
 - **L1 block metadata**, like timestamps or block hashes

-Once parsed, this data is turned into an `engine-api` payload — a standardized format used to communicate between consensus and execution clients.
+Once parsed, this data is turned into an `engine-api` payload, a standardized format used to communicate between consensus and execution clients.

 :::info
 The OP Stack uses the [engine API](https://github.com/ethereum-optimism/optimism/blob/bdde878b12057ab2e8d596aa7f33fa388ccf6641/op-wheel/engine/engine.go), just like Ethereum.
 It’s the glue that allows `op-node` (consensus) to instruct `op-geth` (execution) to build or validate blocks.